This post was originally published on A Globe Well Travelled in 2017. The content has been revised and updated with fresh information.

 Where to stay at Grand Canyon North Rim:

 If you book far enough ahead (like, an entire year in advance!) then you might score a room at Grand Canyon Lodge which is the only hotel located at the North Rim.
+Other options include the North Rim Campground (which is open mid May to late October).

-Other points of interest:
+Other points of interest at the Grand Canyon:

-- Desert View, an old watchtower near the east entrance of the National Park.
+Desert View β An old watchtower near the east entrance of the National Park.
 Climb the tower for an awesome first view of the canyon.

-- Havasu Falls, a tribal reservation located inside the canyon.
+Havasu Falls β A tribal reservation located inside the canyon.
 The Havasu Falls Trail will take you to a stunning waterfall with bright blue water that looks like an oasis in the red desert.

 What to bring when visiting the Grand Canyon: